natanaelricard0/java_enumeracao_composicao1/README.md

-# enumerações e composição em java
+# correção do exercicio 1